-Never pull a load by attaching it to the cage; this can cause the vehicle to tip over.
+Never pull a load by attaching it to the cage or other accessories; this can cause the vehicle to tip over.
 Use only the trailer hitch or winch (if installed) to pull a load.

 When pulling loads with a chain or cable, ensure that there is no slack before starting and maintain tension while pulling.